Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 Polarized, soft, and comfortable swimming goggles

-Usually, the smaller the better as you have less resistance in the water, however, they also have to be comfortable, so don't get too hung up on this.
+Usually, the smaller the better as you have less resistance in the water, but they also have to be comfortable, so don’t get too hung up on size alone.

-At the end of the day, it comes down to what feels comfortable for you.
+At the end of the day, it all comes down to comfort and fit.

 Full faced mask for triathlon